 In practice, wear a tape to sleep is actually a lot less daunting than it sounds.

-Visit any drug store near you, and pick up a small roll of medical grade paper tape.
-It should cost you no more than $10.
-I recommend ones that are hypoallergenic, porous, and non-waterproof.
+While technically you could use any tape you like, I do recommend ones that are medical grade, hypoallergenic, porous, and non-waterproof.
+I’d recommend the Sanvic’s Mouth Tape.
 When you wear the tape, you want to roll your lips slightly inward so you don’t apply directly onto your lips.
 Otherwise your lips can really hurt when you remove the tape in the morning.
 Some people apply some lip balm or vaseline onto their lips first as a layer of protection.

 You don’t have to wear the tape over your entire mouth.
 You can start by wearing the tape vertically, in the center, right beneath your nose, and that should suffice; as long as the tape keeps your jaw up.
 I also recommend you to pre-fold one of the corners of the tape, just so that there’s a corner you can grab onto easily in the morning to tear the tape off.
 If you have a sensitive skin and you find removing the tape off hurts, you can wet the tape with water before you remove it in the morning.
 You could also reduce the stickiness of the tape prior to use, by sticking the tape onto your forearm a couple times before you put the tape on.